cookpad/barbeque/README.md

 ## Project Status

 Barbeque is under development but already used on production at Cookpad.
-Documentation and open-sourcing plugins are work in progress.
+Documentation is work in progress.

 ## What's Barbeque?